sahilrajput03/sahilrajput03/learn-regex.md

 `^(?!.*[\r\n])[a-zA-Z0-9.?!;:]*$`

-Note: Above regex is used by rishabh to only include special characters `.?!;:`, alpha numeric text and there should be no new line character.
+Note: Above regex is used by Rishabh Chawla to only include special characters `.?!;:`, alpha numeric text and there should be no new line character.

 ## Amazing re-Eric, using capture groups